Shreyas-Madhav/Shreyas-Madhav/README.md

 </div>
 </br></br>
 <img align="right" alt="GIF" src="Images/coding.gif" width="450" height="280" />
-<h4> I am a Graduate Student of Computer Science @ UC Davis. </br> </br>As a computer vision researcher, I develop AI solutions and software applications to assist humans and robots to make effective decisions by understanding visual data.
-My experience in design also motivates me to compliment the core logic of the applications with attractive front ends.</h4> This GitHub Account currently stores repos produced for my research papers as well as personal projects.
+I am a Graduate Student of Computer Science @ UC Davis. </br> </br>As a computer vision researcher, I develop AI solutions and software applications to assist humans and robots to make effective decisions by understanding visual data.
+My experience in design also motivates me to compliment the core logic of the applications with attractive front ends.
+This GitHub Account currently stores repos produced for my research papers as well as personal projects.
 </br></br>
 <h2 >Languages and Tools</h2>
 <p>